Matlaba-Machaka/math-game/README.md

 4. Try to get as many right as possible before the timer runs out!

 ## Features
-- Clean black-and-white design
 - Leaderboard using `localStorage`
 - Three difficulty levels

 ## Status
-Work in progress—I'm planning to add more features like sound effects and different question types.
+Work in progress—I'm planning to add more features.

 ## Tech Stack
 - HTML, CSS, JavaScript